 How do the roof mounted and split systems compare?

 The energy benefits of the two systems are about the same.
 While the heat loss is less in the split system as the tank is not as exposed to the elements as the roof mounted tank, some additional energy is necessary to operate the low wattage pump in the split system.
 The decision of which system to use comes back to structural design of the roof, personal taste and ease of access for servicing.
 Energy Matters offers a wide range of roof mounted and split systems.

 Which is better – flat plate or evacuated tube collectors?

 While flat plate has been the most popular form of collector in solar hot water systems in years gone by, the relatively recent introduction of evacuated tube collectors has seen a

-shift to this form given its vastly improved performance and durability in all sorts of conditions – you can see a comparison and efficiency data in our article on flat plate vs. evacuated tube collectors.
+shift to this form.
+This specially given its vastly improved performance and durability in all sorts of conditions.
+You can see a comparison and efficiency data in our article on flat plate vs. evacuated tube collectors.

 How does a heat pump work?

 A heat pump is a little different to a traditional solar hot water system.
 Heat pumps use heat energy from the air around us to heat water.

 The basic principle of a heat pump is a reverse refrigerator.
 It uses a working fluid that vaporises as it extracts heat from the air.
 The working fluid then transfers this heat to the water in the tank via a coil in the tank.
 As the working fluid is pumped around the coil, it releases heat to warm the water.
 The release of heat turns the vaporised fluid back to liquid and the cycle begins again.